1. Find Freelancer Photographer Jobs

 The quality of the prints is also an important aspect of your presentation.
 We've seen some stunning work destroyed by bad prints and not only does it harm your chances of landing the job but it projects a level of unprofessionalism that you don't want.
 A professional portfolio book and prints are worthwhile investments to make.

 A portfolio's main function is to showcase your work to prospective clients.
 You will present this work via a variety of mediums so ensure that you're prepared.
 Your online portfolio will most likely be hosted on your website and be the first point of contact for the majority of your clients.
 Your digital portfolio is where you can include your entire body of work and really show off your experience.
-This is not to say that it should be a hotch ptge of images for the viewer to siphon through, on the contrary.
+This is not to say that it should be a mess of images for the viewer to syphon through, on the contrary.
 Your online portfolio should be categorised provided you have enough work to back up each section.

 Should you be a photographer working in the wedding sector, for instance, you may want to split your work up by weddings.
 This will allow the viewer to see how you approached each event.
 The viewer can then easily say which wedding they like and give you a really good idea of what they expect whilst providing the potential client with an easy 'menu style' way of choosing your services.